Material & Form Experiments

 Philosophy: Form and narrative are inseparable.
 Every plane, angle, and contour exists to balance structural logic with emotional resonance.
 Nocturne is not mere furniture, but a tactile embodiment of presence, shadow, and precision — a chair that elevates the act of sitting into a dramatic, immersive experience.

-Goran Juric Design portfolio | 2022 | Azure — Gin Bottle Design Concept | Independent Research
+Goran Juric Design portfolio | 2025 | Lightweight Metal Reusable Bottle Concept Supplement or replacement for glass bottles in mass consumption | Independent Research

 Movable Enclosure — Medical Electronics Housing Concept